 to Lorraine Saunders for sending these three photos of early Spedeworth

-meets at Reading's Tilehurst Stadium, taken some time between 1961 and
+meets at Reading's Tilehurst Stadium, [sadly closed] taken some time between 1961 and

 1964.
 They show her father Richard "Dick" Barker,

 who raced under #6 between 1959 and 1964 and, quote "lived his life to the full".
+If it was daring, difficult, or a bit dangerous, Dick was there!
 Repairs in progress on the greyhound track.
 Reading's underwhelming track fence!
 Dick Barker enjoys the victory honours on Spedeworth's Jaguar pace car with Spedeworth's marshal

 "Jumbo" Allen who is wearing a dicky-bow tie, which he sometimes used to top off with